UW-SASWE/RAT/docs/Commands/cli_commands.md

     ```

 !!! warning_note "Warning"
-    Default global-database is 129 GB in size and therefore it is recommended to have at least 140GB disc space in rat_project directory.
+    Default global-database is more than 129 GB in size and therefore it is recommended to have at least 140GB disc space in rat_project directory.
 If you don't have enough space in rat_project directory, you can use `-gp or --global_data_dir` or initialize without downloading global-database using `rat init -d ./rat_project/`.

 !!! note
     A ‘rat_config.yaml’ file is prepared using ‘rat_config_template’ in `project_dir`>‘Params’ which is created after initializing RAT.